mattbradley/mattlang/SPEC.md

 .  left  9 (accessor, builtin)
 ```

 Operators are implemented as functions.
-Single argument functions are unary, and
+Single argument functions are unary,
- argument functions are binary.
+and double argument functions are binary.